 - You must provide a laptop of sufficient power to run Adobe Connect videoconferencing software.
 Most modern computers should handle this - we recommend a minimum of a dual-core processor and at least 4 GB of RAM memory.

 - Most mid-range laptops sold in the past two years offer quad-core processors and 8GB or more of RAM memory, and should work well for this type of usage.

 - Your laptop must have a built-in camera, or you must provide a USB-connected web camera, in order to share your video with the College of Law class session in progress.

 - You must provide an internet connection of sufficient speed & bandwidth to support your videoconferencing.
-We recommend at least 3 Mbps down / 1 Mbps up, but this might vary based on your local ISP, their quality-of-service policies, and the number of customers in your area who are utilizing their bandwidth.
+We recommend at least 5 Mbps down / 1 Mbps up, but this might vary based on your local ISP, their quality-of-service policies, and the number of customers in your area who are also utilizing their bandwidth.